GasimGasimzada/gasim.xyz/content/posts/recursing-and-transforming-tuples-in-typescript/post.md

 Unfortunately, this is not possible in Typescript 4.5.
 I am going to keep an eye on this since I believe that variadic generic arguments can open doors to a lot of interesting use-cases that are currently not possible.

+---

+#### Changelog

+- Changed the word "destructuring" to "spreading"